yudharisandy/FastConsumableQC.Vision/README.md

 - Example for inferencing by inputing a camera stream.

     ```result = visionWrapper.ExecuteTipQCClassification()```
 - The classification result will be printed in the terminal.

-    # # Execute many images in a folder

 ## Result
 - The dumped images will be stored inside `/FastConsumableQC.Vision/image_dump/` directory.